Fully sponsored university diploma in protected area conservation

 Granted by Senghor University working with the Protected Areas Programme for Africa & Conservation of the International Union for Conservation of Nature (IUCN–PAPACO).
 This opportunity is available in English and French.

-Gain a university diploma in Protected Area Conservation through online study, for free: the Online Certificate in Protected Area Conservation.
+Gain a university diploma in Protected Area Conservation through online study, awarded by Senghor University at no cost to you: the Certificate in Protected Area Conservation.
 While this opportunity is open to everyone, students from Africa are especially encouraged.

-You must first complete 300 hours of study with online materials provided by IUCN–PAPACO in English or French — at no financial cost to you — before you can sign up for the proctored exam.
+You must first complete an estimated 300 hours of study* with online materials provided by IUCN–PAPACO in English or French — at no financial cost to you — before you can sign up for the proctored exam.
 You can also take each of the seven courses individually (in French, seven out of ten courses): see below.
+You can complete the MOOCs required for the university diploma at your own pace before you take the exam.

 To participate in this programme, you will also need a stable internet connection and access to a computer, tablet or smartphone.
 For now, each candidate may only attempt the exam once; therefore, only register if you are ready to take the exam or prepare for a future session.

-Future sessions and exam dates will likely become available; course sessions and exam dates are usually available twice each year.
-Watch MOOC Conservation for forthcoming information.
+Future sessions and exam dates will likely become available.
+Watch MOOC Conservation (also in French) for forthcoming information.

 >> Details and registration (in English)